Office of Graduate Studies

 Graduate Student Association

-The Office of Graduate Studies actively supports the Graduate Student Association (GSA), the university-wide student organization for graduate students at Grand Valley.
-This includes co-hosting many events, promoting the events, and providing support for the annual National Graduate and Professional Students Recognition Week.
-GSA appoints two graduate students to serve as voting members of the Graduate Council, a university governance body that reviews and approves graduate courses and programs, and develops and approves graduate-level academic policies.
+The Office of Graduate Studies actively supports the Graduate Student Association (GSA), the university-wide organization for graduate students at Grand Valley.
+This includes cohosting many events, promoting the events, and providing support for the GSA.
+The GSA appoints two graduate students to serve as voting members of the Graduate Council, a university governance body that reviews and approves graduate courses and programs, and develops and approves graduate-level academic policies.
+Graduate students also serve on the following University Standing Committees: Academic Standards and Policies Committee, Faculty Facilities Planning Advisory Committee, Faculty Teaching and Learning Center Advisory Committee, University Assessment Committee, and University Academic Senate.

 TOP OF PAGE